-Popular music streaming service ‘Spotify’ have today announced a preview release of a native Linux build of their desktop media player.
+The popular music streaming service ‘Spotify’ has today announced a preview release of a native Linux build for their desktop media player.

 Until now Linux users of the service had to use Spotify through Wine – which whilst not an overly bad solution was not as integrated or elegant as a native version provides.